MAPS™ Diameter Protocol Emulator

-Within LTE-IMS network, MAPS™ Diameter can simulate S6a, S6d, S13, Cx/Dx, Gx, Rx, Sh, and Gy/Ro interfaces and test network elements such as the MME (Mobility Management Entity), HSS (Home Subscriber Server), AF (Application Function), PCRF (Policy and Charging Rules Function), CSCF (Call Session Control Function), SGSN (Serving GPRS Support Node), PCEF (Policy and Charging Enforcement Function), EIR (Equipment Identity Register), PDN GW (Packet Data Network Gateway), AS (Application Server), CTF (Charging Trigger Function), and OCS (Online Charging System).
+MAPS™ Diameter can simulate S6a, S13, s13’, Cx/Dx, Gx, Gy, Rx, SLg, Sh, SLh and Gy interfaces and LTE IMS network elements such as the MME (Mobility Management Entity), HSS (Home Subscriber Server), AF (Application Function), PCRF (Policy and Charging Rules Function), CSCF (Call Session Control Function), SGSN (Serving GPRS Support Node), PCEF (Policy and Charging Enforcement Function), EIR (Equipment Identity Register), PDN GW (Packet Data Network Gateway), AS (Application Server), CTF (Charging Trigger Function), and OCS (Online Charging System).

 The application is available as -

-MAPS™ also supports an End-to-End 4G LTE Communications Network Labwith all components such as eNodeB, MME, Serving Gateway, PDN Gateway, HSS, SGSN, PCRF, PCEF, AF and others to simulate both E-UTRAN and EPC (Evolved Packet Core), allowing complete testing of the LTE network.
+MAPS™ also supports an End-to-End 4G LTE Communications Network Lab with all components to simulate E-UTRAN, EPC (Evolved Packet Core) and IMS, allowing complete testing of the LTE-IMS network.

 Possible applications include:

-- Simulate up to 500 Smartphones (UEs) powering up and down
+- Simulate up to thousands of Smartphones (UEs) powering up and down

 - Authenticate and confirm security procedures